Rustwatch/ansible-minikube-operation/README.md

 I want to acomplish to create a whole "operations" environment via minikube and ansible in opensuse.
 The only "work" a user that executes that repository has is to read and configurate the wanted variables and vaults.

+## Initial Setup
+The 00 intiial setup script should install all necessary files regarding

 ## The ansible playbooks
 ### 1st securing the os
 A secure operating system is the key for a secure environment.
 A general recommendation of "whats best" is in mho not to 100% possible.